 In 1933, British International Pictures purchased the Pathé newsreel and feature film brand from Warner Brothers-First National.
 Associated British-Pathé was born, under the umbrella of the Associated British Picture Corporation, and soon the Pathé brand was enjoying something of a golden age in the United Kingdom.

 In the 1930s, the newsreel staff became increasingly ambitious, providing audiences not only with quantity (one only needs to see News In a Nutshell to know that audiences were enjoying this regular dose of news enough to warrant 340 episodes of it), but also with variety.
 Would You Believe It?, for instance, is a little-known gem assorting footage of various unusual things from around the world, such as oddly-named streets, strange animals, and bizarre technological breakthroughs.
 At the same time, Feminine Pictorialities continued the company’s trend of providing for all audiences that had begun with Eve’s Film Review in the 1920s.
-This “special selection for the ladies” covered bathing and hat fashions, hairstyles, and women’s sport.
+This “special selection for the ladies” covered bathing under best low flow shower head and hat fashions, hairstyles, and women’s sport.

 The war years, quite unsurprisingly, produced some of the most dramatic material ever captured on film by a newsreel company, including the astonishing events at Dunkirk and the D-Day Landings.
 But other notable stories from around this time include the destruction of the Hindenburg (which was unbelievably captured in 1937), the first majority Labour government, the independence of India and Pakistan, and the 1948 London Olympics.